malaterre/GDCM/Source/README.txt

 I will try to organize the source tree as to separate what can be separated.
-For instance a DICOM Parser can existe without a full DICOM Implementation, eg be able to dump DICOM header without JPEG lib...
+For instance a DICOM Parser can existe without a full DICOM Implementation, e.g. be able to dump DICOM header without JPEG lib...

 So far I have :
 - Parser (PS5)